CaixaBank: History

 The firm was formed in 2007 as Criteria CaixaCorp, a publicly traded vehicle for La Caixa's shareholdings and investments in both industrial and financial services companies.
 At the time of its 2007 debut, the Criteria CaixaCorp initial public offering was the largest-ever in Spain.
 The company was promoted to the IBEX 35 index in January 2008.

 A 2011 restructuring of the companies of the group saw Criteria renamed CaixaBank as La Caixa's banking and insurance activities were merged into it.
-At the same time most of the industrial stakes held by Criteria (including Grupo Port Aventura, Grupo Agbar, Gas Natural and Abertis) were transferred out of the firm to the new entity Criteria CaixaHolding, 100% owned by La Caixa.
+At the same time most of the industrial stakes held by Criteria (including Grupo Port Aventura, Grupo Agbar, Gas Natural, and Abertis) were transferred out of the firm to the new entity Criteria CaixaHolding, 100% owned by La Caixa.
 CaixaBank retained stakes in Repsol YPF and Telefónica as well as all of its holdings in other financial services companies.

 On 26 March 2012 CaixaBank announced its intention to merge with Banca Cívica, valuing Civica at €977 million.
 The merger was completed in the 3rd quarter of the year and created the largest bank in Spain.

-On 27 November 2012, CaixaBank announced its plan to buy nationalized bank Banco de Valencia after Spain's bank restructuring fund called FROB injects €4.5 billion into Banco de Valencia.
+On 27 November 2012, CaixaBank announced its plan to buy the nationalized bank Banco de Valencia after Spain's bank restructuring fund FROB injected €4.5 billion into Banco de Valencia.
 The FROB also assumed losses of up to 72.5% for a period of ten years in certain assets held by Banco de Valencia.

 On 26 September 2013, CaixaBank approved the sale of its real estate unit Servihabitat to a joint venture between the bank and private equity fund Texas Pacific Group (TPG) for an initial price of €310 million.
 CaixaBank's parent company, financial group La Caixa, said it estimated it would bring in €317 million in capital gains from the deal.

 In June 2014 CaixaBank's Board of Directors appointed Gonzalo Gortázar as their new CEO, having approved the resignation by mutual consent of Juan María Nin as Deputy Chairman and CEO.
 In his first interview since becoming CEO, Gonzalo Gortázar stated "There are a number of priorities for CaixaBank.
 The first one is dealing with the last legs of the crisis.
 We want to normalize the balance sheet and we want to normalize funding costs."

 On 6 October 2017, the bank announced its decision to move its legal headquarters to Valencia as a response to political uncertainty in Catalonia.
 A few days later the bank decided to also move its fiscal domicile to Valencia.

-On 4 September 2020, it was confirmed that CaixaBank and Bankia are negotiating for a potential merger.
-The merger would create the biggest domestic bank in Spain with a worth of €650 billion.
+On 4 September 2020, it was confirmed that CaixaBank and Bankia were negotiating a potential merger.
+The merger would create the biggest domestic bank in Spain with assets under management of €650 billion.
+The acquisition of Bankia by CaixaBank was finalised in spring 2021 and created the third-largest Spanish banking group.